On a daily basis, you will triage patients, calculate medical dosages and administer medications, run

 Veterinary assistants and laboratory animal caretakers have a higher rate of injuries and illnesses than the national average.
 When working with scared and aggressive animals, workers may be bitten, scratched, or kicked.
 A worker also may be injured while holding, bathing, or restraining an animal.

-About 1 in 3 veterinary assistants and laboratory animal caretakers worked part time in 2014.
+About 1 in 3 veterinary assistants and laboratory animal caretakers work part time.
 Many clinics and laboratories operate 24 hours a day, so veterinary assistants and laboratory animal caretakers may be required to work nights, weekends, and holidays.

 Get the education you need: Find schools for Veterinary Assistants and Laboratory Animal Caretakers near you!

 Most veterinary assistants and laboratory animal caretakers have a high school diploma and learn the occupation on the job.
 Experience working with animals can be helpful for jobseekers.

 Most workers entering the occupation have a high school diploma or its equivalent.

 Most veterinary assistants and laboratory animal caretakers are trained on the job, but some employers prefer candidates who already have experience working with animals.